ChavisManzoniLab/MAS/docs/install.rst

 .. _code_directive:

 .. figure:: https://education.launchcode.org/lchs/_images/win-python-installer.png
+ :alt: Add Python to path
  When installing Python, check the "Add Python to PATH"

 | Open the terminal
 | In the terminal =>